Let me take you way, way back to a time when I was a quota-carrying sales rep. The meeting room was filled with everyone from our sales team.

 - care they have a problem.

-Which means randomly calling a list of high-level title targets without really understanding if that “Decision Maker” is someone who could potentially know/care about the problem is equivalent to a game of roulette.
-Statistically you may get lucky and win but there is no real strategy; it’s a game of chance.
+This means randomly calling a list of high-level title targets without really understanding if that “Decision Maker” is someone who could potentially know/care about the problem is equivalent to a game of roulette.
+Statistically, you may get lucky and win but there is no real strategy; it’s a game of chance.

 Marketers often refer to this as Personas.
 They’ll create nifty branded one-pagers that introduce you to the persona – “Meet Martha Marketer!” – and describes what Martha cares about, what her day-to-day looks like, and what her concerns are in her role.